meshackvsyouall/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## Task 2: String Length

 In this task, I've implemented a C function `_strlen` that takes a pointer to a string as a parameter and returns the length of the string.

+## Task 3: Print a String

+In this task, I've implemented a C function `_puts` that takes a pointer to a string as a parameter and prints the string followed by a new line to the standard output.